Tiro1999/HomeLabTools/DataAnalyticsTools/meas/T001/readme.md

-# T001 - Battery Endurance Test
+# T001 - Battery Endurance Test with Constant Load

 For the edurance test we will apply a constant load to the battery.
 To achieve a good comparison we will define basic rules and constants to each battery type.